Frequently asked questions

 What are Urban Pilates' studio policies?

-You will be charged for your session or wall unit class unless you call to cancel at least 24 hours in advance.
+You will be charged for your session or class unless you cancel via phone / email / MINDBODY account at least 24 hours in advance.

 We ask that you do not wear jewelry or scented lotions and perfume.